 We understand many families in our community would like a private room.
 Unfortunately, there are only 7 family rooms with 2 sets of bunks in each.
 We will do our best to allocate these to families that need additional privacy or have children with additional needs.
 Unfortunately, we are not able to guarantee family rooms, but we will do our best to accommodate everyone’s requests.
 If you know of another family going to camp that you are happy to share a room with please let us know when you book.

 Thank you to our generous friends at Lush

 Lush have financially supported the Rainbow Families camp for the second year.
 Last year the money was used to subsidise the cost for all families attending the camp.
 After consultation with the community and listening to your feedback, this year the money from Lush is being used to reduce the cost of the camp for low income families that would not be able to attend otherwise.

 Thanks to our friends at Lush we have 12 free tickets and 19 discount tickets available.
 Families can go in the draw for either or both of these options.
 Families will be selected at random.
-These tickets will be drawn on Thursday 22 August.
+These tickets have now been allocated.

 Tickets include all meals from Friday night to Sunday lunch, accommodation for 2 nights activities on both days and resilience workshops for children and parents.

 Adults and school children aged 7 and above $350 per person